prob-ml/bliss/case_studies/sdss_galaxies/README.md

 sdss_galaxies
 ========
-Jupyter notebooks to reproduces results of running the BLISS galaxy deblender on SDSS images.
+Contains scripts to re-run the SDSS galaxies experiment with the autoencoder.

+- `plots.py` contains code for reproducing figures for the paper.